 Expunction Does Not Mean You are in the Clear

-An expunction of a criminal record
+An Expunction of a Criminal Record

-Often seems like the silver bullet you need to erase a criminal record from the public record.
+Expunctions often seem like the silver bullet you need to erase a criminal record from the public record.
 With almost a third of adults being arrested by the age of 23, a lot of people are finding it hard to find a job and to rent a home.

 The expungement process is quite a simple thing to understand.
 It means that your criminal records are no longer accessible to the public via the courts.